Shade-Blade/ChessRealms/README.md

 - Castling is very loose because it would be a lot of annoying complexity to implement (Only requires King to be 3 away from an ally non-pawn horizontally, can castle out of check or through check)
 	- (Note that detecting check is not simple in practice due to the existence of explosion radii, pieces potentially disabling attacking pieces, etc)
 - Pawns only promote to Queens (I didn't really want to deal with multiple moves between the same squares, also the various pawnlike pieces promote to specific pieces too)
+- Pawns can move 2 on rank 1 or 2 because effects that pull them backwards would make it hard to see the difference between pawns that moved and pawns that didn't
 - Also no en passant because that would be annoying to code too (plus would be weird to implement for all the weird pawnlike pieces with different kinds of moves)
 - King on the back rank is a win
 - Bare king is a win